Thank you to all who made our first year possible and so successful!

 Program Coordinator

-Kelley DeCleene, a fresh face at Austin Seminary, is in charge of operations and communications for the Faithful Preaching Project, ensuring the successful execution of the program’s many offerings.
-Contact Kelley at kdecleene@austinseminary.edu.
+Kelley DeCleene is in charge of operations and communications for the Faithful Preaching Project, ensuring the successful execution of the program’s many offerings.
+To connect with FPP, please fill out this Contact Us Form.

 The goal of the Faithful Preaching Project is to identify what makes sermons faith-full and faith-inspiring, then to coach preachers on how they can infuse their own preaching with those qualities.
 When I taught lay preachers in our Certificate in Ministry program last spring, I was struck by how the students' sermons so powerfully demonstrated and communicated a deep faith.
 My hope is to help more preachers cultivate a preaching life that fosters faith in listeners. - Rev. Dr. Carolyn Helsel